-This type of jō-in mudra is frequently used in Japanese Esotericism, especially in statues of the co-called Esoteric Amida.
-This particular one is characterized by circles formed with the thumbs and indexes and it stands for a specific rank in the Amida hierarchy.
+This type of jō-in mudra is frequently used in Japanese Esotericism, especially in statues of the so-called Esoteric Amida.
+This particular one is characterised by circles formed with the thumbs and indexes and it stands for a specific rank in the Amida hierarchy.

 The symbolism of the jō-in mudra is closely associated with the concept of complete absorption of thought by intense contemplation of a single object of meditation, in such a way that the bonds relating to the mental faculties to so-called ‘real phenomena’ are broken and the worshiper is thus enabled to identify himself with the Supreme Unity through a sort of super-intellectual raptus.
 In the jō-in the position of the hands is that of the adepts of yogic contemplation.
 Thus the jō-in symbolises specifically zenjō (ecstatic thought) for it is the gesture which indicates the suppression of all spiritual disquiet in order to arrive finally at the complete concentration on the truth.

 The position of the hands in the mudra of concentration derives, in accordance with the tradition, from the attitude which the historical Buddha assumed when he devoted himself to final meditation under the Bodhi tree.
 This is the attitude he was found in when the demon armies of Mara attacked him.
 He was to alter it only when he called the earth to witness at the moment of his triumph over the demons.
 Consequently the position symbolises specifically the supreme mediation of the historical Buddha but also the Buddhist qualities of tranquillity, impassivity and superiority